 If you’re struggling to choose between Icy Strait Point shore excursions, I’m here to help.
-I spent three summers (2005-2007) working for one of the major cruise companies.
-During that time I had to make recommendations for excursions for thousands of Alaska cruisers.
+I spent three summers working for one of the major cruise companies, and during that time I had to make recommendations for excursions for thousands of Alaska cruisers.
 So I decided to use that knowledge to come up with a list of the best Icy Strait Point excursions.

-This post was originally published in March 2020, and was updated in May 2021.
+This post was originally published in March 2020, and was updated most recently in December 2023.

 The Best Icy Strait Point Cruise Excursions